cujojs/wire/docs/dom.md

 If you have existing templates that use other template engines, such as [mustache](http://mustache.github.com/) or [handlebars](http://handlebarsjs.com/), you can still use them.

-# DOMReady
+# Notes on DOMReady

-When you use wire to reference DOM Nodes via any of the DOM-related plugins (e.g. [[wire/dom]], [[wire/sizzle]], etc.), wire will only resolve the DOM Node reference after the DOM is ready.
-You don't need to worry about DOM Ready--simply reference DOM Nodes or do DOM queries (e.g. via wire/*/dom), and wire will do the right thing.
+When you use wire to reference DOM Nodes via any of the DOM-related plugins (e.g. wire/dom, wire/dom, wire/sizzle, etc.), wire will only resolve the DOM Node reference after the DOM is ready.
+You don't need to worry about DOM Ready--simply reference DOM Nodes or do DOM queries (e.g. via `dom!`, `dom.first!`, etc.), and wire will do the right thing.

 To do this, wire relies on its environment providing a `domReady!` AMD plugin.
 Alternatively, wire will detect a global `require.ready` function for backward compatibility with some loaders (e.g. older versions of RequireJS).